Saint Paul's Episcopal Cathedral (Syracuse, New York)

 St. Paul's Cathedral in Syracuse, New York is the seat of the Diocese of Central New York in the United States Episcopal Church.
 It was designed by Henry Dudley, who worked with Frank Wills until Wills' early death in 1857.
 The church is located at 310 Montgomery Street in downtown Syracuse.

+The cathedral reported 185 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the congregation in 2024 was $152,482 with average Sunday attendance (ASA) of 70.